 Make notes about what you’ll cover in each, and then it’s just a matter of filling in the blanks.

 There are dozens of reasons to take on book writing.
 It’s important for establishing your expertise, for growing your audience, and for solidifying your message.
 But none of that will happen if you don’t actually write your book.
-It’s time to get beyond your hurdles and get your book done.
+It’s time to get beyond your book-writing hurdle and get your book done.